The Ultimate Jerk Chicken Recipe for a Family of 4: Our Secret to Island Flavor

 pinit View Gallery 3 photos

 Jerk chicken isn’t just food; it’s a cooking tradition with deep roots in Jamaican history.
-It began as a way to cook meat, usually wild boar, over a pimento wood fire.
+Funny thing – this whole method started asΒ just a smart way to cook meat backΒ in the day, usually wild boar, over a pimento wood fire.
 This gave the meat its special smoky and spicy taste.
 The “jerk” spice blend itself is a complex mix.
 It has fiery Scotch bonnet peppers, fragrant allspice, thyme, and many other warming spices.
 In our Jamaican jerk chicken recipe this is what makes a flavor that is both bold and full of different notes.

 Ultimate Jerk Chicken Recipe